-At its simplest level Surrey Heartlands is a partnership of health and care organisations working together – with staff, patients, their carers, families and members of the public – to transform local services and support people to live healthier lives.
+Surrey Heartlands is a partnership of health and care organisations working together – with staff, patients, their carers, families, and members of the public – to transform local services and support people to live healthier lives by delivering integrated care.

 This is a new and exciting way of working, creating a genuine partnership that will make a positive difference to local people and help join up health and social care.